oshi/oshi/src/site/markdown/SampleOutput.md

+# Sample Output from OSHI

 OSHI provides output directly via Java methods for each of its interfaces.
 By periodically polling dynamic information (e.g., every second), users can calculate and track changes.

+### SystemInfoTest

 You can see more examples and run the [SystemInfoTest](https://github.com/oshi/oshi/blob/master/oshi-core/src/test/java/oshi/SystemInfoTest.java) and see the full output for your system by cloning the project and building it with [Maven](https://maven.apache.org/index.html).

+### oshi-demo

-In addition, the `oshi-demo` project includes an [OshiGui](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/OshiGui.java) class implementing a basic Swing GUI offering suggestions for potential visualizations using OSHI in a UI, monitoring, or alerting application, as shown below.
+In addition, the `oshi-demo` module includes an [OshiGui](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/OshiGui.java) class implementing a basic Swing GUI offering suggestions for potential visualizations using OSHI in a UI, monitoring, or alerting application, as shown below.
 For a more advanced GUI based on this approach, see the [MooInfo project](https://github.com/rememberber/MooInfo).

+## Output

 General information about the operating system and computer system hardware:

 ![Operating System and Hardware](https://raw.githubusercontent.com/oshi/oshi/master/src/site/resources/images/OSHW.PNG)

 By measuring ticks (user, nice, system, idle, iowait, and irq) between time intervals, percent usage can be calculated.
 Per-processor information is also provided.

 ![CPU Usage](https://raw.githubusercontent.com/oshi/oshi/master/src/site/resources/images/CPU.PNG)

 Process information including CPU and memory per process is available.

 ![Process Statistics](https://raw.githubusercontent.com/oshi/oshi/master/src/site/resources/images/Procs.PNG)

 Memory and swapfile information is available.

 ![Memory Statistics](https://raw.githubusercontent.com/oshi/oshi/master/src/site/resources/images/Memory.PNG)

 Statistics for the system battery are provided: